Best Games With SLI Support

 GTA 5

-Rockstar Games has been at the forefront of the video gaming world for the past twenty years.
-A major reason for this is that they have always adapted to and made full use of the best technology available to them.
+Rockstar Games has been at the vanguard of the video gaming world for the past twenty years.
+A significant reason for this is that they have always adapted to and made full use of the best technology available to them.

-With GTA V, they released the Kraken, and, at this point, very few people in the gaming world are unfamiliar with their best-selling game.
+With GTA V, they released the Kraken, and, at this point, very few people in the gaming world are unacquainted with their top-selling game.

-GTA V is the first game on this list because it’s probably one of the best executions of SLI technology.
+GTA V is the first game on this list because it’s probably one of the finest executions of SLI technology.
 The video below shows what that performance looks like.

 The Witcher 3